In Part I of this series we outlined the steps involved in appropriately considering the acquisition accounting and tax implications of a deal.

 The significance of the potential pain in getting it wrong, and the hurdles that complicate getting it right, lead to one conclusion – start planning early to avoid nasty surprises.
 An effective PPA process involves valuers working collaboratively with tax and accounting specialists from an early stage.

-At Crowe Horwath we are here to assist you achieve the robust, reasoned and defensible PPA outcomes.
+At Findex we are here to assist you achieve the robust, reasoned and defensible PPA outcomes.
 Please contact us if you would like further information.